This Simple Advice Will Help You Manage Contractors & Other Workers More Effectively

 “Coercion creates a reaction that will eventually work against you.
 You must seduce others into wanting to move in your direction.
 A person you have seduced becomes your loyal pawn.
 And the way to seduce others is to operate on their individual psychologies and weaknesses.
 Soften up the resistant by working on their emotions, playing on what they hold dear and what they fear.
-Ignore the hearts and minds of other and they will grow to hate you” (Greene 367).
+Ignore the hearts and minds of others and they will grow to hate you” (Greene 367).

-You know, there would be a fairly easy way to rephrase this into something that normal, decent, and totally-not-power-hungry freaks would find helpful.
+You know, there would be a fairly easy way to rephrase this into something that normal, decent, and totally not-power-hungry freaks would find helpful.
 The key lesson is that every person is the hero of their own story.
-And while you can force someone to do something (at least you can sometimes), you can never truly get someone to buy into doing a course of action unless they want to do that thing themselves.
+And while you can force someone to do something (at least you can sometimes), you can never truly get someone to buy into a course of action unless they want to do that thing themselves.
 And the more you personalize your approach to that specific person, the better.
 (For example, using sports analogies around people who hate sports isn’t going to help.)

-Treat Employees as if They Were Volunteers
+Treat Employees as If They Were Volunteers

 Sure, you will have bad employees, contractors, and other vendors who you might have to get tougher with.
 Indeed, you may have to let them go.
 Anyone in business for long enough will eventually have to fire someone.
 But with any good employee or contractor, acting as if their work is voluntary and trying to persuade them over to your way of thinking is far better than simple orders.
 After all, employees can quit and contractors can find work elsewhere.
 So in a way, they are volunteers.

 And this goes for more than just orders and requests.
 It can come down to simple appearances.
 Greene gives an example of how this was done wrong with Marie-Antoinette:

 “In 1784, the queen became embroiled in a scandal.
 As part of an elaborate swindle, the most expensive diamond necklace in Europe had been purchased under her name, and during the swindlers’ trial her lavish lifestyle became public: People heard about the money she spent on jewels and dresses and masked dances.
 They gave her the nickname ‘Madame Deficit,’ and from then on she became the focus of the people’s growing resentment.
-When she appeared in her box at the opera the audience greeted her with hisses.
+When she appeared in her box at the opera, the audience greeted her with hisses.
 Even the court turned against her.
 For a while she had been running up her huge expenditures, the country was headed for ruin” (368-369).

-Five years later the French Revolution broke out and, well, if you’re familiar with history you’ll know that things didn’t work out particularly well for Marie-Antoinette.
+Five years later, the French Revolution broke out and, well… if you’re familiar with history, you’ll know that things didn’t work out particularly well for Marie-Antoinette.

 How This Relates to Real Estate Investors

-If you’ve had some success in any business, I can tell you that there is no better way to build resentment in your staff or colleagues that by constantly bragging about that success—either implicitly or explicitly.
-You may be able to afford a Lexus, but if you drive it to work each day with it, you will probably create at least a little resentment.
+If you’ve had some success in any business, I can tell you that there is no better way to build resentment in your staff or colleagues than by constantly bragging about that success—either implicitly or explicitly.
+You may be able to afford a Lexus, but if you drive it to work each day, with it, you will probably create at least a little resentment.

-But generally, you don’t want to appear unseemly both in how you dress as well as how you act (and what you talk about).
+But generally, you don’t want to appear unseemly both in how you dress, as well as how you act (and what you talk about).
 Sure, you want to look good and professional, but keep it within reason.

-Furthermore, if you are lazy or temperamental, that will rub off on others too.
-I remember in a business class I had back in college that the professor noted a large study showed the most important thing a leader could do is “model the way.”
+Furthermore, if you are lazy or temperamental, that will rub off on others, too.
+I remember a business class I had back in college.
+The professor noted a large study that showed the most important thing a leader could do is “model the way.”
 Namely, if you want your employees to work hard, working hard yourself is the first step.

 On the other hand, even for new investors, it’s important to show respect to everyone you work with.
 This is how you win “their hearts and minds.”
 If people feel like they are being coerced or pressured into doing something, they will automatically become resentful.
 They may even stop or back out entirely.
 And even if they still go ahead and do the work, the work will be done with less enthusiasm and quality than it otherwise would have been.

 If they go ahead and do it, they must have implicitly answered “yes.”
 If someone wants to do something, they will do it much better than they would have if they don’t.

 In fact, if you can get someone else to take ownership of the idea, that is all the better.
 People will always put the most energy into ideas they came up with themselves.
 And while you may not be able to do any sort of Inception-style mind heists, you can at least sometimes get there by genuinely asking for other people’s feedback and brainstorming with them.
 Sometimes, they will come up with the idea you had originally or perhaps something even better.